pneff93/cfk-clients-oauth/README.md

 issuer = https://login.microsoftonline.com/<tenant-id>/v2.0
 ```

-## Azure applications
+## Azure AD applications

-To retrieve the JWT token, CP is using the client credentials grant flow meaning we need to register an application in Azure
+To retrieve the JWT token, CP is using the client credentials grant flow.
+So, we need to register an application in Azure AD
 and create a secret.
 We can get a JWT token via:
 ```